-Please feel free to offer constructive feedback and assistance to the Junior Activities Committee, Age Managers or the Social Committee at any time, plus keep an eye out on our Facebook page for further calls for assistance throughout the season.
+Please feel free to offer constructive feedback and assistance to the Junior Activities Committee or Age Managers at any time, plus keep an eye out on our Facebook page for further calls for assistance throughout the season.

 IMPORTANT

 Your child must have at least one carer on the beach at all times.
 If you must leave your child's age group to watch another sibling, please inform the Age Manager.
 Please also advise your Age Manager if your child has any medical or behavioural requirements that may require attention.